Chekwasy/AirBnB_clone/README.md

 ```

 ### Next Steps
 The command interpreter serves as the foundation for the AirBnB Clone project.
-In the upcoming steps, you will continue building upon this foundation by incorporating HTML/CSS templating, database storage, API integration, and front-end development.
+In the upcoming steps, we will continue building upon this foundation by incorporating HTML/CSS templating, database storage, API integration, and front-end development.
 <br><br>